 For Azalea Luton: Azalea engages with people at risk principally through our Encompass project and Flint project, which operate out of our premises in Luton.
-Azalea engages with men through the Flint project, who could potentially be at risk, vulnerable to abuse or in contact with/aware of others at risk.
-Azalea recognises that its Encompass guests are themselves people at risk and could be connected to others who are at risk of harm themselves or harming others and therefore we take seriously our duty to safeguard both our guests and connected individuals.
+Azalea recognises that its guests and clients could also be connected to others who are at risk of harm themselves or harming others and therefore we take seriously our duty to safeguard both our guests and clients and connected individuals.